 First instance procedure: The Asylum Act provides for a single procedure for applications for international protection.
 If such an application is lodged, the authorities have to decide whether the application is to be rejected on account of safety in a third country or the responsibility of another state.
 In the first stage of the procedure - called admissibility procedure - the authorities have to decide on the admissibility of the application.
 If the application is declared admissible, the authorities decide whether the person is to be granted refugee status.
-In case of rejection of the asylum claim on the merits the authorities have to assess the need of subsidiary protection.
-A separate application for subsidiary protection is not foreseen by law.
+In case of rejection of the asylum claim on the merits, the authorities have to assess the need of subsidiary protection.
+National law does not foresee a separate application for subsidiary protection.
 In case of rejection of the subsidiary protection claim the authorities have to assess whether a return decision is admissible.
 All three examinations are done in one procedure.
 There is also an accelerated procedure for certain claims.

 Appeal: Appeals to the Federal Administrative Court are possible against a decision rejecting the asylum application as inadmissible and also against a decision dismissing the application on the merits.
 The BFA Procedures Act (BGA-VG) regulates the appeal and its effects.
 Appeals against the decision rejecting the asylum application on the merits have to be submitted within four weeks and have suspensive effect, unless the BFA does not allow for the appeal to have suspensive effect.
-An appeal against a decision rejecting an application as inadmissible does not have suspensive effect and has to be submitted within two weeks.
-The ruling from the Constitutional Court, which considered the shortening of the appeal period as justified as long as there are special organisational and procedural measures which also ensure a correspondingly rapid decision, has been annulled by the new law that came into force on 1 September 2018.
+In the past, there were several legislative attempts to shorten the appeal period of four weeks to two weeks in all cases.
+The last legislative attempt was annulled by a ruling of the Constitutional Court in 2017.
+Following the reform, in cases in which the appeal is rejected on formal or inadmissibility reasons and the decision is connected with a measure terminating residence, or when a return decision has already been issued, the appeal lasts only two weeks and does not have suspensive effect.
 Suspensive effect may be granted by the Court to an appeal against an expulsion order issued together with a decision rejecting the asylum application as inadmissible.

-Article 18(1) BFA-VG provides a number of grounds for depriving suspensive effect.
-These include, inter alia, the applicant's attempt to deceive the BFA concerning they true identity or nationality or the authenticity of they documents, the lack of reasons for persecution, if the allegations made by the asylum seeker concerning the danger he/she face are manifestly unfounded or if an enforceable deportation order and an enforceable entry ban was issued against the asylum seeker prior to the lodging of the application for international protection.
+Moreover, Article 18(1) BFA-VG provides a number of grounds for depriving suspensive effect.
+These include, inter alia, the applicant's attempt to deceive the BFA concerning they true identity or nationality or the authenticity of their documents, the lack of reasons for persecution, if the allegations made by the asylum seeker concerning the danger they face are manifestly unfounded or if an enforceable deportation order and an enforceable entry ban was issued against the asylum seeker prior to the lodging of the application for international protection.